rubenvar/svelte-star-rating/README.md

 ### Be aware

-- Any css-valid color is accepted (hsl, hex, rgb, etc.).
+- Any css-valid color is accepted (hsl, hex, rgb, string, etc.).
 - Stars are 1:1 proportionate (width equals height, so both equal the size property).
 - If the rating number is shown, font size is half the star size or 16px, whatever is higher.